 We can look at the third and probably most complex phenomenon of the ones we chose: negation.
 It seems that for such more complex phenomena of natural language ProPs is not offering a more complete semantic structure.
-This is the case with the pair A = There is no cyclist performing a jumpon a bicycle.
-B = A cyclist is performing a jumpon a bicycle.
-For the first sentence we get the representation Exists:(subj:no cyclist performing a jump on a bicycle )

-and for the second one the following:
+This is the case with the pair A = There is no cyclist performing a jump on a bicycle.
+B = A cyclist is performing a jump on a bicycle.
+For the first sentence we get the representation and for the second one the following: